 "Politics are very personal.
-They must affect people on a personal level [in order to] stay with you," said Foyle, now a professional basketball player with the NBA's Orlando Magic.
+They must affect people on a personal level [in order to] stay with you," said Foyle, a retired NBA player who began his career with the Golden State Warriors.

 While a student at Colgate University, Foyle encountered feelings of hopelessness and disengagement from politics among his peers.
 This was a deep contrast from the passionate level of civic engagement he witnessed as a child in the Grenadines.
 "When you think about how much money it takes to run for office and a candidate's motivation for talking to people, it has nothing to do with issues.
 It's all about the money they need for their campaign.
 Politicians don't talk to [youth] because they don't have money, and they are left out," Foyle noted.